 - UC Berkeley University Health Services – Career Counseling Library – go to Career Assessments tab

-- QB3-Berkeley – Assessment and Goal Setting: competencies, skills and abilities for bioscience PhDs and our *new* Individual Development Plan resources for graduate students
+- QB3-Berkeley – Assessment of competencies/skills for bioscience PhDs and our *new* Individual Development Plan resources for graduate students

 - NPA – National Postdoc Association’s career planning pages